Victoria Hotspurs F.C.: Rivalries

 Victoria Hotspurs's traditional rivals are fellow cross-city rivals Victoria Wanderers and Oratory Youths.
 This rivalry is quite unique within the Maltese islands, given that both in Malta and Gozo the statute of the Malta Football Association and the Gozo Football Association limits one club for each city, town or village.

 This rivalry was brought to the fore when following the Hotspurs' move to Malta, Victoria Wanderers and Oratory Youths colluded and spearheaded a change to the statute of the Gozo Football Association - headed by the brother of Victoria Wanderers' president - to reduce the number of the clubs that may represent Victoria to two.
 So long this change remains in place, the Hotspurs will be prevented from returning to Gozitan football as a representative of Victoria.

-Victoria Hotspurs is considered to be the most successful Victorian club amongst the three city rivals.
-Victoria Hotspurs won the Gozitan First Division 13 times, compared to the 6 championship won by Oratory Youths and the sole league won by Victoria Wanderers.